 Suppose you choose to hire externally or reassign internal resources.
 In that case, the likelihood that they will have an obsession with the mobility required to construct a seamless and comprehensive mobile strategy is very low.
 A dedicated mobile expert can remove the guesswork and put your company and its app in the best possible situation to succeed.

 Staffing provides the second problem with electing the in-house route.
-In order to build a mobile app, you would either need to reassign key internal resources or go out and hire new ones.
+To build a mobile app, you would either need to reassign essential internal resources or go out and hire new ones.
 For the vast majority of applications, it should not take more than a few months to ideate, strategize, plan, develop, test, and launch an app.
-Does it really make sense to hire an external resource for that short of a time period?
-Sure you’d have more direct control of the development efforts, but you’re also looking at the very real possibility of letting that person go at the end of the project.
+Does it make sense to hire an external resource for that short of a period?
+Sure, you’d have more direct control of the development efforts, but you’re also looking at the genuine possibility of letting that person go at the end of the project.

 TIME TO MARKET

 In this ever-evolving technological world, time to market is of the utmost importance.
 If you have the opportunity to work with a partner that can speed your solution to market without losing quality, there’s no good reason not to do so.
 A professional mobile partner can speed time to market in two ways: staffing and feature libraries.